lcandy2/tweet-talk/PRIVACY.md

 ## Contact Us

-If you have any questions about this Privacy Statement, please contact us at: [Your Contact Information]
+If you have any questions about this Privacy Statement, please contact us at twitter: @AITweet_app

 Last updated: Jul 23 2024